spp > blog > back_to_the_salt_mines

 - That Darn Squid God by Nick Pollotta and James Clay — I feel like I should have enjoyed this one more.
 A couple of Very British explorers keep a stiff upper lip in the face of world-ending madness.
 Might've been better in a shorter form.

-- The Castle of Otranto by Horace Walpole — Been planning to read this one for agrees, just because it felt like something I should have done by now.
+- The Castle of Otranto by Horace Walpole — Been planning to read this one for ages, just because it felt like something I should have done by now.
 Otranto is the original Gothic novel and commits all the sins of the genre, but it helps to remember that they originated here.
 Notable in that it begins with a young Prince being crushed to death by a giant helmet which falls unexpectedly out of the sky, a bit like the 16-ton weights in all those Monty Python sketches.

 - Madwand by Roger Zelazny — This is actually the second book in Zelazny's Wizardworld series, but that wasn't immediately apparent from the edition I was reading, which is probably why new editions list the title as "Madwand: The Sequel to Changeling".
 I dunno, I like Zelazny and I enjoyed this book, though I don't think I could summarize it for you.